JoakQQ/ENGG1340-Group-Project-Group-18/README.md

     - **two** cashiers are opened if the overall waiting time of the line is **between 15 to 30 minutes**.
     - **three** cashiers are opened if the overall waiting time of the line is **between 30 to 45 minutes**.
     - **four** cashiers are opened if the overall waiting time of the line is **more than 45 minutes**.
-4. The system can generate at least 50 customers with random groceries at random time interval for **testing purpose**.
+4. The system can generate at least 50 customers for **testing purpose**.
 5. The system is able to **calculate the processing time** for each customer by **reading the grocery list including prices**, and the list can be **assessed** for adding or deleting grocery when needed.
 6. The system is implemented with dynamic memory management.